brendenwest/cis122/README.md

 Grades will be based on weekly assignments (85%) & 3 quizzes (15%).

 Weekly assignments will be posted on Canvas each Monday and are designed to exercise the skills and concepts covered that week.
-Assignments are due by the end of the week, and late assignments may be automatically marked down by 10%.
+Assignments are due by the end of the week.

+Late work submitted within 2 weeks of the due date is subject to a 10% grade penalty.
+Work submitted more than 2 weeks after the due date will not be accepted or graded

 You may discuss how to approach a problem with other students in the class, but your submission must be your own work.
 Code submissions that are substantially identical would be considered cheating and subject to a markdown penalty.